First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 Above is a sketch of my apartment drawn to scale.

 The living room stripped of all architectural features including the wonderful cove ceiling details and all mouldings.
+Click here for some great ideas for treating a long interrupted living room wall.

 Here, you can see my apartment with the cove ceiling and moulding.
 I love the curved wall which becomes the bay window.
+Here are some great ideas for the best bay window treatments and measuring guide.

 Actually, I did find two very small images before the reno, to show you what it once was. (clashing colors aside.)